The PAF (Protein Analysis Facility) is a service and research laboratory specialized in the analysis of proteins and proteomes.

 - to implement new technologies for the qualitative and quantitative comparative analysis of proteomes.

 - to collaborate with local investigators on selected biological research projects.

-A Steering Committee has been designated to supervise the PAF functioning and take strategic decisions on the development of the platform.
-Its members are :
+A Steering Committee has been designated to supervise the PAF functioning and give strategic advice to the Dean's office on the development of the platform and its services.
+Its current members are :

-The PAF is also closely linked to similar units at the EPFL (PCF) and University of Geneva (PCF).
+The PAF is also in close contact with similar units at the EPFL and at the Universities of Geneva, Bern and Fribourg.

 We provide courses at the master and postgraduate level to disseminate the knowledge of proteomics technologies among students and researchers.